aaryapatel007/aarya.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Machine Learning
+- Computer Vision
 - Deep Learning
+- Robotics
 - Medical Image Analysis
-- Computer Vision
+- Reinforcement Learning
-- Natural Language Processing

 # Education to show in About widget
 education: